P3 peptide

 p3 peptide also known as amyloid β- peptide (Aβ)17–40/42 is the peptide resulting from the α- and γ-secretase cleavage from the amyloid precursor protein (APP).
-It is known to be the major constituent of diffuse plaques observed in Alzheimer's disease (AD) brains and pre-amyloid plaques in people affected of Down syndrome.
+It is known to be the major constituent of diffuse plaques observed in Alzheimer's disease (AD) brains and pre-amyloid plaques in people affected by Down syndrome.
 However, p3 peptide's role in these diseases is not truly known yet.

 Structure

 There is little information related to the p3 peptides composition and structure, and moreover most of it has to do with characteristics that concern to its role in Alzheimer's disease. p3 can be found as a 24 or 26 residues peptide, depending on which is gamma secretase's cleavage.
 The peptide which has 26 residues, presents the following sequence: